Content Efficiency: Five Types to Create at the Same Time

 Fourth: Drive People to Your Content

 Creating gated content and promoting it with your content is just one side of the equation.
-To accelerate the growth of your subscriber base you need to actively promote your offer on third-party platforms as well.
+To accelerate the growth of your subscriber base, you need to actively promote your offer on third-party platforms.
 This can be done in a number of ways.

 Use Guest Blogging to Drive People to Your Short-Form Content